Creamy Mashed Potatoes Recipe

 Well, maybe not like days like our Make-Ahead Mashed Potato Recipe.
 Our make-ahead mashed potatoes have both cream cheese and sour cream in them to keep them from drying out but you may not want that for an everyday mashed potato.

 We also have a great recipe for a quick and easy mash with our Country Style Smashed Garlic Potatoes that uses whole Little potatoes which require no peeling or washing.
 All of these are great side dishes but I wanted really good creamy mashed potatoes.
+We sure love our spuds around here and so enjoy a Fluffy Crock Pot Baked Potato too.

 Helpful Items for This Recipe